gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/JSON.md

 In JSON objects, however, the values can only be other JSON types (never functions containing executable JavaScript code).
 </p>
 <p class="note">
 Another technique for a converting a JSON string into something you can work with is to use the static <a href="http://google-web-toolkit.googlecode.com/svn/javadoc/latest/com/google/gwt/json/client/JSONParser.html">JSONParser.parse(String)</a> method.
 GWT contains a full set of JSON types for manipulating JSON data in the com.google.gwt.json.client package.
 If you prefer to parse the JSON data, see the Developer's Guide, <a href="../DevGuideCodingBasics.html#DevGuideJSON">Working with JSON</a>.
-Ultimately both techniques rely on the JavaScript eval() function; so you are still responsible for ensuring that you are using a trusted source of JSON data.
 </p>

 <h3>Creating an overlay type</h3>
 <p>
-Your next task is to replace the existing StockPrice type with the StockData type.
+Your next task is to replace the existing StockPrice type with a StockData type.
 </p>
 <p>
-Not only do you want to be access the array of JSON objects, but you want to be able to work with them as if they were Java objects while you're coding.
+Not only do you want to access the array of JSON objects, but you want to be able to work with them as if they were Java objects while you're coding.
 GWT <i>overlay types</i> let you do this.
 </p>
 <p>
-The new StockData class will be an overlay type which overlays the existing JavaScript array.
+The new StockData class will be an overlay type which overlays the existing JavaScript object.
 </p>
 <ol class="instructions">
     <li>
-        <div class="header">Replace the stub with the following code.</div>
+        <div class="header">Create the StockData class.</div>
         <p class="note"><b>Note:</b> The commented numbers refer to the implementation notes below.
 You can delete them.</p>
         <div class="details"><pre class="code">
 package com.google.gwt.sample.stockwatcher.client;